 - He is very sociable with all members of the family, and gets along well with other pets.

-- The Shiba Husky is very energetic and active and he needs to be placed with an active family.
+- The Shiba Husky is very energetic and needs to be placed with an active family.

 - The Husky Inu needs at least 60 minutes of vigorous exercise every day.